 2. Modem gets internet connection from the wall mounted Cable Port/Socket

-4. Desktop, Laptops, Tablets, Printers, Phones etc connect to the Router For Internet
+4. Desktop, Laptops, Tablets, Printers, Phones and other devices connect to Router for Internet

 Combined Routers and Modems

-While Routers and Modem serve different functions, some internet service providers like to offer their users with combo devices that function both as Modem and Router.
+While Routers and Modem serve different functions, most Internet Service Providers offer combo devices that function both as Modem and Router.

 Difference Between Modem and Router

-A Modem can only connect to one device, it can either be connected to a PC or a Router.
-While a Router can connect to multiple devices, either through a wired connection using Ethernet cables or through a WiFi network.
+A Modem can only connect to one device, it can either be connected to PC or the Router.
+While the Router can be connected to multiple devices using wired connection (using Ethernet cables) and wireless connection (WiFi network).

-A modem passes the data as it receives from the internet without screening the data.
-A Router in most cases is equipped with firewalls to screen the data and examine data packets.
+A modem receives data from Internet Service Provides and transmitts that data without screening it.
+While the Router in most cases is equipped with firewalls to screen the data, before transmitting it to other devices.

-A Modem has 2 ports, one port connects to the Internet Service Provider and the other one connects either to a computer or a Modem.
-This means that a Modem can work without a Router, providing internet connection to a Single PC.
+A Modem has 2 ports, one port connects to the Internet Service Provider and the other one can be connected to Router or computer.

-In comparison, Routers cannot connect to the internet without being connected to a Modem.
-Routers come with 2, 4 and 8 ports for enabling wired connection to multiple devices in addition to the wireless WiFi connection.
+In comparison, Routers come with 2, 4 or 8 ports for enabling wired connection to multiple devices in addition to providing wireless connection via WiFi Network.